-- Unit 1 worth 35% of GCSE

-- Unit 2 worth 35% of GCSE

-- Unit 3 worth 30% of GCSE
+- Unit 1 worth 35% of GCSE Living with the physical environment. - Unit 2 worth 35% of GCSE Challenges in the human environment. - Unit 3 worth 30% of GCSE Geographical applications

-- One day physical fieldwork in Carding Mill Valley, Shropshire - Geography Society fortnightly lunchtime meeting co-ordinated by A level Geographers. - Humanities House Challenge Competition
+- One day human fieldwork in Stratford, East London - Geography Society fortnightly lunchtime meeting co-ordinated by A level Geographers.